What is the electron-domain geometry (electron geometry) around t... | Study Prep in Pearson+

 Multiple Choice

-What is the electron-domain geometry (electron geometry) around the central atom in (considering all electron groups on Sb)?
+What is the electron-domain geometry (electron geometry) around the iodine atom in (ignoring molecular shape)?

 A